lbai-lab/push/docs/source/tutorials/01_Bayesian_Deep_Learning/index.rst

 This folder contains tutorials for Bayesian Deep Learning with Push.

 - `Bayesian Deep Learning`_ is the basic tutorial for usage of Push.
-- `MultiSWAG`_ is a tutorial for running MultiSWAG on Push.
+- `MC Dropout`_ is the basic tutorial for MC Dropout with Push.

 .. toctree::
    :maxdepth: 1